 - Examples of professional and scholarly work (optional)

-An applicant whose scholastic average does not meet the Greenlee School requirements may still be considered if the applicant presents evidence of notable professional qualifications.
+An applicant whose scholastic average does not meet the Greenlee School requirements may still be considered if the applicant presents evidence of notable professional qualifications and strong recommendations.

 Find more information about admission requirements and application procedures in the Graduate Handbook and on the Graduate College website.
 As you’re considering a major professor, please reference the directory of graduate faculty and bios available on the Greenlee website.